About

 I am a fourth-year Neuroscience PhD candidate at the Icahn School of Medicine at Mount Sinai.
 My research combines computational models of decision-making and invasive electrophysiology in humans to understand how the computations underlying flexible human intelligence are formalized within biologically plausible architectures.
 My research is co-supervised by Dr. Angela Radulescu and Dr. Ignacio Saez.

-Beyond the laboratory, I am passionate about science communication and education.
-I completed a teaching fellowship with Mount Sinai's Center for Excellence in Youth Education.
+Beyond the laboratory, I am an advocate for science communication and education.
+I completed a teaching fellowship with Mount Sinai's Center for Excellence in Youth Education and a Community Scientist Fellowship with BioBus.
 I also served as Co-President of Mentoring in Neuroscience Discovery, Mount Sinai’s largest student-run outreach organization.

 Training